Botanically known as Hibiscus moscheutos [hi-BIS-kus, mos-KEW-tos], hardy hibiscus is a summer herbaceous perennial hibiscus.

 Light and Temperature

-Hardy hibiscus needs about six hours of full sun daily to bloom to its greatest potential.
+- Hardy hibiscus needs about six hours of full sun daily to bloom to its greatest potential.
+However, plants may not survive if kept in the sun all day long.

 Learn more on How Much Sun A Hibiscus Need?